 Harrisburg, PA 17106-9184

 Following this, your loan servicer will change to FedLoan Servicing.
-Further ahead FedLoan Servicing will proceed with reviewing your loan payments prior to now to check how many qualified loan payments have been made by you so far.
+Further ahead FedLoan Servicing will proceed with reviewing your loan payments before now to check how many qualified loan payments have been made by you so far.
 If you are employed by multiple people make sure you submit multiple Employment Certification forms.

-FedLoan Servicing has its own account access area where you have the liberty to check the number of payments that you have successfully made.
+FedLoan servicing has its own account access area where you have the liberty to check the number of payments that you have successfully made.